-The New Haven Weightlifting Club will be holding its first ever Olympic Weightlifting for Beginners class-specific program starting Monday, April 30th.
+The New Haven Weightlifting Club will be holding our next Olympic Weightlifting for Beginners class-specific program again starting Monday, July 23rd.
 This is open to anyone who participates in a CrossFit program and has some exposure to the Snatch and Clean and Jerk movements.
-The program is $100 for a total of 12, Coach-lead classes and will be held every Monday, Wednesday, and Friday for four weeks from 7:00 - 8:00am.
+The program is $129+tax for a total of 12, Coach-lead classes and will be held every Monday, Wednesday, and Friday for four weeks from 7:00 – 8:00am.
 USAW Advanced Sports Performance Coach, Aaron Poach will be leading the class, with assistance from USAW Sports Performance Coach, Danny Colica.

 What is this program?